PBfordev/wxAutoExcel/docs/install.md

 For example, your application CMakeLists.txt may look like this

-    # ..... make sure wxWidgets is available .....
+    # ..... find and configure the wxWidgets build used by the application .....
     include(FetchContent)
     FetchContent_Declare(
       wxAutoExcel